ayushman17/COVID-19-Detector/README.md

 - The same model can be used to find potential candidates for conducting random tests

 To aid people by providing them knowledge through a Web Application has not been done yet.
+For more details you can see the Powerpoint Presentation in the repository.

 ## Built With